-Finally, by installing secondary glazing to the windows will ensure the building remains comfortable and more thermally efficient without compromising the established aesthetic of the building externally.
-The proposed secondary glazing also forms part of a wider decarbonisation strategy at the site.
+Finally, by installing vacuum glass into the windows will ensure the building remains comfortable and more thermally efficient without compromising the established aesthetic of the building externally.
+This forms part of a wider decarbonisation strategy at the site.

-5.0 Proposed Plans
+5.0 Proposed Drawings